saadfrhan/currcalc/README.md

     <img src="./images/api_site.png" />
 </a>

-1. Create an account on the site, subscribe to a plan and copy the API Key.
+1. Create an account on the site, subscribe to the free plan and copy the API Key.
 1. Set the API Key as environment variable.

 ```bash